Ironchip-Security/Ironchip-Windows-Logon/README.md

   > I case your Ironchip company is in an other environment, make sure to update the host in orther target the expected endpoints (*e.g https://testing.api.ironchip.com* is the host for the testing environment).

- 3) On the next step you can enable additional features.
+ 4) On the next step you can enable additional features.

     - **Remember user:** Enable during the windows login a feature that allows to remember password for future logins.
-    - **UPN:** Make sure to enable this if you device is configured to folow this format.
-If not keep it uncheck.

    <p align="center">
      <img alt="Additional Configuration view" src="./assets/additional-configuration-view.png" width="350"/>
    </p>

- 4) On this view, you can select in wich scenarios you want Ironchip credential provider to be applied.
+ 5) On this view, you can select in wich scenarios you want Ironchip credential provider to be applied.

     #### Scenarios
       - **Logon:** Scenario to access the workstation either using logon or unlock.